huggingface/blog/leaderboards-on-the-hub-hallucinations.md

 In addition to evaluation metrics, to enable qualitative analyses of the results, we also share a sample of generations produced by the model, available [here](https://huggingface.co/datasets/hallucinations-leaderboard/results/tree/main).

-# A glance at the results so far
+## A glance at the results so far

-We are currently in the process of evaluating a very large number of models from the HuggingFace Models Hub – we can analyse some of the preliminary results.
+We are currently in the process of evaluating a very large number of models from the Hugging Face Hub – we can analyse some of the preliminary results.
 For example, we can draw a clustered heatmap resulting from hierarchical clustering of the rows (datasets and metrics) and columns (models) of the results matrix.

 ![Clustermap All](https://huggingface.co/spaces/hallucinations-leaderboard/leaderboard/resolve/main/blog/figures/clustermap_all_viridis.png)